 - Withdraw the money tax-free (both federal and state) when you use it for qualified education expenses.

 - Make up to 5 years' worth of contributions at one time without triggering gift taxes.**

 A variety of uses

-Use the account to pay for a wide variety of eligible schools, including colleges, universities, graduate school, and trade or technical schools.
-You can also use the money to pay for room and board, fees, books, and other expenses.
+Use the account to pay for a wide variety of eligible schools, including private schools, colleges, universities, graduate school, religious schools, and trade or technical schools.
+You can also use the money to pay for room and board, fees, books, qualified student loan repayments, apprenticeship programs, and other eligible educational expenses.